ivanitskiy/njs-gpt-encoder/README.md

-this is an attempt to https://github.com/latitudegames/GPT-3-Encoder/ to NJS runtime
+This is an attempt to port https://github.com/latitudegames/GPT-3-Encoder/ to NJS runtime Turned out that changing some code because NJS doesn't support syntax.
+Using [rollup-replace](https://www.npmjs.com/package/@rollup/plugin-replace) plug-in to embed some assets at build time to produce a self containing single JS file.

 to start it: